 4. Disqus Is Great for Moderators

-When you have multiple moderators of a site, like we do here at Kinsta, it is very simple for readers to instantly see the that employees of the site are responding to their comments.
+When you have multiple moderators on a WordPress site, it is very simple for readers to instantly see that employees of the site are responding to their comments.
 Disqus by default places a “mod” icon next to your name.
 The text in this icon can even be easily changed from the Disqus admin settings.
 Email notifications can also easily be enabled or disabled per moderator for each site.

 5. Disqus is Fast